 This is a follow up story for Vorttx Training and Testing.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Kyle Golding, co-founder, and CMO of VORTTX Training and Testing SaaS virtual emergency response training system for long-term healthcare facilities.
 VORTTX is a yearly subscription service that my business partner Tadd Weese and I started in 2016.
 The VORTTX platform allows individuals and groups to participate in variable simulations of emergency response situations to train, test, and update the staff of long-term healthcare facilities.
 We sell the system directly to operators and management teams at long-term care facilities like nursing homes, senior centers, and hospice care.
 VORTTX Training And Testing were named the 2018 winner of the Best Compliance Solution in Clinical and Health Administration award.
 The award is given annually by MedTech Breakthrough, an independent organization that recognizes the top companies, technologies, and products in the global health and medical technology market.